Can Copyright be Reduced to Privacy?: The gap between algorithmic stability and copyright

+Simply put, copying from a derivative work—whether authorized by the copyright owner or not— may infringe copyright in the original work on which the derivative work is based.
+This situation is prevalent in copyright practice, especially in music.
 In modern music copyright cases, plaintiffs usually show access to the original copyrighted work (musical composition) by showing access to a derivative work of that original work (sound recording).
 Plaintiffs are not required to demonstrate that the defendants also had access to the original sheet music nor that they could actually read musical notes.

 Lastly, output content can also infringe copyright in input content by accessing parts or snippets of the input content even without accessing the input content in its entirety.
 This concern was raised recently in The Authors Guild v.\ Google, a case dealing with the legality of the Google Book Search Library Partner project \cite{Authors_Guild_Google}.
 As part of this project, Google scanned and entered many copyrighted books into their searchable database but only provided “snippet views” of the scanned pages in search results to their users.
 The plaintiff in the case argued that Google facilitated copyright infringement by allowing users to aggregate different snippets and reconstruct infringing copies of their original works.
 The court ended up dismissing this claim, but only because Google took affirmative steps to prevent such reconstruction by limiting the number of available snippets and by blacklisting certain pages.